 The analyses of flight and lawlessness that Arendt developed in “We Refugees” and other writings from her own experience as a refugee Jewish woman and stateless person over many years are still relevant to many flight biographies today and are becoming increasingly urgent.

 A comparison of historical and contemporary experiences of flight and arrival does not aim to equate them.
-The aim of We Refugees Archive is rather to show connecting lines and discontinuities with the help of individual experiences of people who have fled, both now and in the past.
+The aim of We Refugees Archive is rather to showcase their connections and discontinuities on the basis of individual experiences of people who have fled, both now and in the past.
 Similarities as well as differences will be identified on the basis of different topics that deal with the experiences of flight, new beginnings, visions of the future, support, questions of identity and exclusion from a biographical perspective.

 The Digital Archive

-“Archive” is an perennially hazy term that inherently negates the claim to completeness.
+“Archive” is a perennially hazy term that inherently negates the claim to completeness.
 Archives are fundamentally selective, are based on randomness and contingencies and subject to certain constellations of power and (un/conscious) motivations.
 Shaped by presence and absence, the specific composition of traces and voices fundamentally determines the structure and cognitive potential of each archive.

-As an archive of refugeedom in the making, We Refugees is not only growing with the continuous addition of individual experiences of flight and arrival in new examples of cities of refuge.
+As an archive of refugeedom in the making, We Refugees Archive is not only growing with the continuous addition of individual experiences of flight and arrival in new examples of cities of refuge.
 As an archive of flight, it is simultaneously haunted by all those whose voices are not (or could not) be heard – either because they did not manage to flee, died during their flight, were murdered or were denied a new beginning in some other way, or because of our ignorance as archive creators.
-All these voices, however, are also part of We Refugees and encapsulated in its inevitable archival gaps.
+All these voices, however, are also part of the “we” in We Refugees Archive and encapsulated in and despite its inevitable archival gaps.
 They have to always be kept in mind as well.